-Covid infection may accelerate brain ageing
+COVID infection may accelerate brain ageing

-New York, Aug 1: Covid-19 infections may predispose individuals to developing irreversible neurological conditions, finds a study.
+New York: Covid-19 infections may predispose individuals to developing irreversible neurological conditions, finds a study.

 The study by Houston Methodist researchers showed that Covid infection may increase the likelihood of strokes and may increase the chance of developing persistent brain lesions that can lead to brain bleeding.